Jaskiranjot-Kaur/Wobb-Assignment1/README.md

 ### Bugs I fixed

 - The engagement rate math on the profile page was wrong — it multiplied by 10000 instead of 100, so it showed absurd percentages.
 It was also showing the rate where it should've shown the raw engagement count.
 Fixed both, split into two separate stat cards now.
 - That same page had a `useEffect` that called `setStatus` synchronously right at the top, which is a bit of an anti-pattern (can cause an extra render).
 Reworked it so the loading state is derived instead of set directly outside the async callback.
 - Profile cards were hardcoded to `w-[700px]` which just broke on mobile.
 Now they sit in a responsive grid and size themselves normally.
 - There was a leftover `clickCount` counter and a `console.log` in the search page click handler — just debug code someone forgot to remove.
 Deleted it.
 - Found a `data-search={searchQuery}` attribute being written onto every card for no reason.
 Removed it too.
 - YouTube search was breaking for some creators — a few entries in youtube.json (Vlad and Niki, Kids Diana Show, Like Nastya) don't have a username field at all in the raw data, only handle/custom_name.
 That       made the card show "@undefined" and broke the link to the profile page.
 Fixed.

 ### Dead code

 - `SearchBar.tsx` was never actually used anywhere — deleted.
 The one working search input now lives in the Hero.
 - `savedList.ts`, the old localStorage + window-event hack for tracking saved profiles, is gone — replaced by the Zustand store.
 - `ProfileList.tsx` got replaced by `ProfileGrid.tsx` (see below).
 - `react-beautiful-dnd` was sitting in package.json but never imported anywhere, so I removed it.

 ### Redesign

-Rebuilt the look around the actual Wobb colors — wine `#6B2438`, cream `#F5EFDC`, gold `#C99A3F`.
+Rebuilt the look around the colors — wine `#6B2438`, cream `#F5EFDC`, gold `#C99A3F`.
 Set these up as Tailwind v4 theme tokens directly in `index.css` (this project's already on Tailwind v4, so no separate config file needed).

 Added a proper hero section with the brand headline and the real, working search bar together — before, the marketing-style header and the actual search box were two disconnected things.
 Redesigned the navbar (highlights the active page, shows how many profiles you've saved), the footer, the platform tabs, and the profile detail page.

 Also wrote a tiny set of inline SVG icons instead of pulling in an icon library, and swapped the fallback-avatar colors from a random rainbow palette to something that matches the brand.

 ## Initial Design
 ![Landing Page](./1.png)